 Lipomas, or fatty tumors, are typically soft masses found under the skin along your dog's body.
 Though not generally dangerous, these fatty tumors are formed as your dog's body is unable to get rid of toxins that build up.
 Lipomas are usually a sign of kidney and liver dysfunction or an overwhelming amount of toxins in your dog's body that the liver and kidneys cannot process and eliminate.
 These fatty masses typically are not too painful.
 They do not usually cause irritation or appear red or create bald spots.
 Though lipomas are not a problem themselves, they are often a sign of a potential liver or kidney issues.
 Preventing lipomas from forming under your dog's skin would require you to prevent liver and kidney dysfunction and failure.

 Your dog should also avoid ingesting toxins as well as everyday items such as toothpaste, shampoo, household cleaners, pesticides, herbicides, fertilizers, and anything deemed poisonous or toxic for your dog.
-These toxins could also include people food such as grapes or chocolates that can become toxic for your dog.
+These toxins could also include human food such as grapes or chocolate.
 If your dog’s body cannot naturally digest and eliminate toxins, their risk of developing lipomas is much higher.
-Do not give your dog food his body cannot digest.
-Remember what you put into your dog is what you will get out of your dog.
-Keep household items away from your dog and always supervise him when he is outside near your shed or your garage or anywhere where you may store chemicals such as antifreeze or pesticides like rat poison that could harm him or be fatal.
-Toxins that build up in your dog’s system are not usually deadly toxins; they are typically just an overwhelming amount of toxins, so overwhelming that his body is unable to cycle them through and eliminate as waste.
-The more your dog is subjected to unhealthy choices, the harder his liver and kidneys will have to work and the greater potential he will have of developing lipomas.
+Do not give your dog food their body cannot digest.
+Remember, what you put into your dog is what you will get out of your dog.
+Keep household items away from your furry companion and always supervise them when they are outside near your shed or garage or anywhere where you store chemicals such as antifreeze or pesticides like rat poison.
+Toxins that build up in your dog’s system are not usually deadly toxins; they are typically just an overwhelming amount of toxins, so overwhelming that the body is unable to cycle them through and eliminate them as waste.
+The more your dog is subjected to unhealthy choices, the harder the liver and kidneys will have to work and the greater potential of developing lipomas.

-By maintaining a healthy weight, your dog is less likely to develop lipomas as well.
-If your dog has a healthy diet with top quality foods and a lean protein as the main source and first ingredient, he is less likely to be overweight or obese.
-Just as with toxins within your dog's diet, if he is eating too much food at each meal without the proper and healthy balance of protein, fats, and carbohydrates, he is more likely to develop lipomas because his kidneys, liver, and intestines are not able to process the amount of food quickly enough to rid the body of proper waste and toxins.
-By maintaining a healthy weight with your dog through diet and exercise his body will be able to eliminate these toxins faster before lipomas are formed underneath his skin.
+By maintaining a healthy weight, your dog is less likely to develop lipomas.
+If your dog has a healthy diet with top quality foods and a lean protein as the main source and first ingredient, they are less likely to be overweight or obese.
+If your pooch is eating too much food at each meal without the proper and healthy balance of protein, fats, and carbohydrates, they are more likely to develop lipomas.
+The kidneys, liver, and intestines are not able to process a large amount of food quickly enough to rid the body of proper waste and toxins.
+By maintaining a healthy weight with your dog through diet and exercise, their body will be able to eliminate these toxins faster before lipomas are formed underneath the skin.
 Toxins can also be released through exercise.
-If you are looking to help your dog lose weight, exercising with him is beneficial, as toxins are released during this type of movement as well.
+If you are looking to help your dog lose weight, exercise is beneficial, as toxins are released during this type of movement as well.
 Lipomas are correlated with toxins and how well your dog's body metabolizes.